 7. “A manual evaluation process was still employed to remove inadequate or meaningless terms from the term candidate list.
 Could this process become the road block when the authors need to scale up their research?”

-Response: Thank you for your comment.
-The authors understand that the proposed framework is to reduce human efforts in developing semantic resources rather than completely replace domain experts.
-Manually reviewing of thousands of terms still be a much easier and less time-consuming task than reviewing a plethora of domain text documents.
-In addition, the authors suggest a method to reduce both the laborious work and the number of real term automatically removed (the paragraph discussing this method is included below).
+Response: The authors understand that the proposed framework is to reduce human efforts in developing semantic resources rather than completely replace domain experts.
+Manually reviewing of terms would still be a much easier and less time-consuming task than reviewing a plethora of domain text documents.
+In addition, the authors suggest a method to reduce both the laborious work and the number of real terms automatically removed (the paragraph discussing this method is included below).
 Using this method, a domain expert does not need to review the entire list.
-In our experiment, it took a graduate student only 4 hours to finish his task.
-However, further research is needed to enhance the accuracy of term extraction, so that human interfere would continue to be reduced.
+In our experiment, it took a graduate student only 8 hours to finish his task.
+However, further research is needed to enhance the accuracy of term extraction, so that human involvement would continue to be reduced.

 Page 14-15, Line 360-374, “To automatically remove candidates that are unlikely to be real terms, a threshold C-value can be used.
 However, doing this may eliminate the real terms that appear in the bottom due to their low frequencies.
 Manual evaluation of the entire candidate list would avoid the removal of real terms with low C-values.
 To minimize both laborious work and the number of true terms wrongly discarded, the authors suggest the following method to identify the threshold value.
-The ranked list of candidate is divided into groups of around 200 items.
+The ranked list of candidates is divided into groups of around 200 items.
 A graduate student with a civil engineering background was asked to utilize a bottom-up approach to evaluate group by group and stop at which the percentage of actual terms achieved 80 percent.
-Users can choose a higher percentage limit in cases that the accuracy is critical.
+Users can choose a higher percentage limit in cases where the accuracy is critical.
 Table 2 illustrates the evaluation results for several excerpts of the extracted term candidates.
 The precision values, which represent the percentages of real terms in these groups, are presented in Figure 3.
 As shown in the figure, precision values are less than 80 percent for groups with c-values less than 50.
 This value is set as the threshold for the acceptance of term candidates.
 The final selected list is comprised of nearly 6,000 multi-word roadway technical terms.”

 8. “How were the precision rates in Figure 3 determined?
 These rates seemed to provide critical information for the manual evaluation upon the term candidates and it is unclear how these precision rates were obtained prior to the manual evaluation.”

-Response: Thank you for your comment.
-The precision rate is the percentage of real terms in a group of automatically extracted terms.
+Response: The precision rate is the percentage of real terms in a group of automatically extracted terms.
 The conclusion of “real” or “unreal” is based on the manual evaluation process.
 Below is the revised discussion on the evaluation method and how the precision rates are determined.

-Page 15, Line 368-375, “The ranked list of candidate is divided into groups of around 200 items.
+Page 15, Line 368-375, “The ranked list of candidates is divided into groups of around 200 items.
 A graduate student with a civil engineering background was asked to utilize a bottom-up approach to evaluate group by group and stop at which the percentage of actual terms achieved 80 percent.
-Users can choose a higher percentage limit in cases that the accuracy is critical.
+Users can choose a higher percentage limit in cases where the accuracy is critical.
 Table 2 illustrates the evaluation results for several excerpts of the extracted term candidates.
 The precision values, which represent the percentages of real terms in these groups, are presented in Figure 3.”

 9. “Results in Table 7 are not sensitive to the different parameter settings.
 Table 7 can be removed from the manuscript.”